-\Cohort 3 activities outside of the grant period would be supported with ALSDE-SES funds.
+Cohort 3 activities outside of the grant period would be supported with ALSDE-SES funds.

-AL-MTSS districts are selected by the ALSDE Instructional Services Section.
+AL-MTSS districts are selected by the ALSDE Office of Instructional Services.
 In the first year of the cycle, AL-MTSS will provide foundational MTSS framework activities to support an understanding a multi-level prevention system, form teams, and develop an MTSS action plan.
 AL-MTSS selected 21 districts for its first cohort, beginning in fall 2022.